About the Life Course Data Initiative

 ABS statistical program

-Using the Life Course Dataset, the ABS will publish statistics and analysis to support a better understanding of children’s experiences and outcomes across Australia.
-Some of these will include a new child-level composite indicator, and a series of community and national indicators relevant to social, economic and wellbeing outcomes.
+Using the Life Course Dataset, the ABS will publish statistics to support a better understanding of children’s experiences and outcomes across Australia.
+This will include an experimental indicator of child disadvantage which incorporates measures relevant to children’s social, economic, and educational wellbeing.

 Community program